FreddieR96/UKPostcodeWeather/README.md

 rails db:migrate and rails db:migrate RAILS_ENV=test

-It may be you need to reinstall webpacker with rails webpacker:install
+It may be you need to reinstall webpacker with rails webpacker:install, if the frontends are failing with Rails: Webpacker::Manifest::MissingEntryError

 rspec runs the tests